 The terms artificial intelligence (AI) and chatbot are becoming increasingly ubiquitous.
 This is due, in part, to the growing number of online customer self-service experiences powered by one or both of these technologies.

 Alas, with ubiquity comes misunderstanding.
 How often do we hear the terms chatbot and AI misused, or used interchangeably?
-To help clear the air, here’s a closer look at chatbots and AI and their close ties to customer self-service.
+To help clear the air, here’s a closer look at self-service chatbots and AI and their close ties to customer self-service.

 A brief introduction to AI

 There’s a reason that the work of human beings cannot be entirely automated.
 Our brains are uniquely suited to naturally learn and adapt based on thousands upon thousands of daily interactions.
 The “data” comes from many places, much of it rooted in human-to-human interactions.

 As such, we can empathize with, and adapt, “humanized” behaviors.
 In particular, our brains can parse natural human language (colloquialisms, for example, or figures of speech) that machines sometimes struggle with.